devichs/devichs.github.io/Readme.md

 The site was put together with Visual Studio by creating an empty ASP.NET page and stripping all unecessary components.

-It was a pain getting the layout of the blog together and will be more of a pain as articles/categories are added but it

-was a good exercise that gave me a better understanding of how the Pelican/Jinja2 process works.
+It was a good exercise that gave me a better understanding of how the Pelican/Jinja2 system worksand working with Visual Studio.